wp-plugins/wpdiscuz/readme.txt

 * | Post sharing options: Facebook, Twitter and Google+
 *
 * | **Dashboard**
-* | Option to set Discussion Tab as the first opened Tab on product page
 * | Options to turn On/Off Comment Voting and Sharing features
 * | Option to hide/show CAPTCHA field on comment form
 * | Option for "User Must be registered to comment"